Blockstream/satellite/doc/antenna-pointing.md

 - For the SDR receiver: `blocksat-cli sdr`.

-Next, you should monitor the receiver logs printed to the console.
+Next, you should monitor the receiver logs printed on the console.
 Initially, while the antenna is not pointed correctly, the receiver will be unlocked.
 In this case, the application will print logs like the following: